top of page

 Heart Words - set four - come, could, look, make, more, my, should, than, their, them, then, these, way, which, would

-Level 3 - Closed and Unit Syllables
+Unit 3 - Closed and Unit Syllables

 Lesson 1 - Floss Rule - End of a one syllable word with a short vowel, F, L, S, Z will be doubled.
 Teach suffixes -ed and -ing and three sounds of -ed (reading only, optional)